-Nasturtium is not only beautiful, but also a useful plant.
+Nasturtium is not only beautiful but also a useful plant.
 If you plant it next to tomatoes in your vegetable garden, it will chase off the dangerous whiteflies.
-Also aphids, beetles and squash bugs stay away from the plant.
+Also, aphids, beetles and squash bugs stay away from the plant.
 The cabbage looper, on the other hand, will prefer to lay its eggs on the nasturtium, therefore, your cabbage will be safe.
-The flower is also a part of the traditional medicine due to its chemical compounds.
+The flower is also a part of traditional medicine due to its chemical compounds.

 Alliums are a flowering form of onions and garlics.
 Allium giganteum repels a wide range of insects, especially the ones that destroy vegetable gardens, such as slugs, cabbage worms, carrot flies and aphids.
 You can plant alliums closely to potatoes, cabbage, tomatoes, carrots and peppers.
 Some flower bushes can also benefit from the nearby alliums, such as roses.

 Bee balm (Monarda fistulosa) is known as a beautiful flowering perennial essential oil plant, as well as a vegetable plant with a spicy taste.
 It possesses valuable health benefits, too.
 Thanks to the essential oils, found in the plant, it repels mosquitoes.
 They can do that while still blooming, but it’s easier for the plant to release its natural abilities to chase off the annoying bugs by grinding its leaves.